yadus1111/use-case-generator/README.md

-A full-stack web application for generating business use cases from digital wallet transaction data using AI.
+A full-stack web application for generating business use cases from financial transaction data using AI.
 ## 🛠️ How It Works (Workflow)

 1. **User uploads a CSV file** with transaction data through the web interface.